-One of the city's most original tourist attractions is an exact working replica of a 19th-century coffin ship, as the sailing boats that...
+One of the city's most original tourist attractions is an exact working replica of a 19th-century 'coffin ship', as the sailing boats...

 Ely Bar & Brasserie

-Scrummy homemade burgers, bangers and mash, and wild smoked salmon salad are some of the meals you'll find in this restaurant, which is...
+Scrummy homemade burgers, bangers and mash, and wild smoked salmon salad are some of the meals served in this converted tobacco...

 Famine Memorial information

-Just east of Custom House is one of Dublin's most thought-provoking examples of public art: the set of life-sized bronze figures (1997) by Rowan Gillespie known simply as 'Famine'.
-Designed to commemorate the ravages of the Great Hunger (1845–51): their haunted, harrowed look testifies to a journey that was both hazardous and unwelcome.
+Just east of Custom House is one of Dublin's most thought-provoking examples of public art: the set of life-size bronze figures (1997) by Rowan Gillespie known simply as 'Famine'.
+Designed to commemorate the ravages of the Great Hunger (1845–51), their haunted, harrowed look testifies to a journey that was both hazardous and unwelcome.